AntoineOrsoni/pyats-devnet-se-hour/4_aetest/README.md

 `Testcase` is a container/collection of smaller tests.
 Testcases are the workhorse of every testscript, carrying out the assessments that determines the quality of the product under scrutiny.

 `CommonCleanup` is the last section to run within each testscript.
-Any configurations, initializations and environment changes that occured during this script run should be cleaned up (removed) here.
+Any configurations, initializations and environment changes that occurred during this script run should be cleaned up (removed) here.

 More information about each part, in the documentation below: